CodinGakpo/Yantra26-app/README.md

-# NagrikMitra2 - iOS App
+# JanSaathi - iOS App

 An iOS application for reporting civic issues and tracking their resolution.
 Built with SwiftUI and connected to the NagrikMitra Django backend.